Affected City Services

 Effective immediately, Public Health Services’ Health Hazards and Vector Borne Disease Program staff are involved in responding to the COVID-19 emergency and are no longer investigating Non-Urgent complaints including pest issues and routine inspections.
 Public Health Services will respond to health hazards and rabies investigations emergencies only during this time.
 This change in service is expected to remain in place until further notice.
 Please visit www.hamilton.ca for up-to-date news and information.

-While all Hamilton Public Library branches are closed until May 25, HPL’s online resources are available 24/7.
+While all Hamilton Public Library branches are closed, HPL’s online resources are available 24/7.
 Register for a Library card online at hpl.ca.
 Your e-card gives you immediate access to eBooks, eAudiobooks, magazines, newspapers and more.

 HPL staff are also available to answer questions about tech devices and more, Monday to Friday, 9am-5pm.
 Call 905-546-3200 or email [email protected].